Md. Rahmat Ullah: Career

 Ullah was involved in national education quality reform through his roles as Additional Director of the Institutional Quality Assurance Cell (IQAC) at the University of Dhaka from 2017 to 2018 and as its Director from 2018 to 2022, under the World Bank-funded HEQEP project.
 Concurrently, he served on the governing body of Alhaz Mockbul Hossain College from 2016 to 2020.
 In the banking sector, Ullah served as an Independent Director of Mercantile Bank Limited from 2014 to 2020.
 From 2018 to 2020, he chaired the bank's Audit Committee.
 In 2021, he was appointed Chairman of Fareast Islami Life Insurance Company Limited, serving until February 2022.

 In August 2023, the High Court Division bench of Justices Zafar Ahmed and Kazi Zinat Hoque annulled Dhaka University's decision to suspend Ullah from academic and administrative duties.
 He had been suspended in April 2022 after comments made during a Mujibnagar Day event were interpreted as praise for Khondaker Mostaq Ahmad.
 A committee led by Pro-VC ASM Maksud Kamal was formed to investigate the incident.
 The court's ruling reinstated his full duties at the university.
 The University of Dhaka filed an appeal against the High Court Division's verdict with the Appellate Division of the Bangladesh Supreme Court.
 A full bench of the Appellate Division, presided over by Justice Borhan Uddin, returned the verdict in favour of Ullah and upheld the High Court Division verdict.

 Ullah was elected President of the Dhaka University Teachers’ Association for two consecutive terms in 2020 and 2021.
 In January 2024, he was appointed Chairman of the Department of Law at the University of Dhaka.
 After the fall of the Sheikh Hasina led Awami League government, he was forced to resign in the face of protests by students.
 He was suspended from his duties in the aftermath of campus unrest following the political shift on August 5.
 His tenure has been marked by past affiliations with faculty members and student groups across the political spectrum, including his reported support for the Chhatra League and his association with Law Adviser Asif Nazrul.
-The deans of the Faculty of Arts and the Faculty of Fine Arts at the University of Dhaka, Abdul Bashir and Nisar Hossain.
+The deans of the Faculty of Arts and the Faculty of Fine Arts at the University of Dhaka, Abdul Bashir and Nisar Hossain were also forced to resign.